Exodia-World/exodia.world-eth/README.md

 Add more tests to the `test` directory.
 Please do so.
 Code is incomplete without its tests.

+## Migration

+### Ganache Local Test Network

+For development, we use an Ethereum local test network with [ganache-cli](https://github.com/trufflesuite/ganache-cli) as its client.
+Run the following to start.

+    ./ganache-cli-x

+Run the below command to migrate our contracts to the Ethereum local test network provided by ganache-cli.

+    ./truffle migrate

+**Note**: This process is optional as it's always run automatically before testing.

+### Rinkeby Public Test Network

+    ./truffle migrate --network rinkeby

+Before migration, ensure that the account used for deployment as seen in `truffle.js` has enough ether.
+If that is not the case, request for some at (Rinkeby Faucet)[https://faucet.rinkeby.io/].

+After a successful *public* migration, append output of the command to the beginning of `mirgrations/history.txt` file.
+We can retrieve contract addresses from it later.

+**WARNING**: Do NOT use the same account for both testnet and mainnet deployments.

+If you want to add or modify the migration scripts, they are all in the `migrations` directory.

+## Upgrading

+To upgrade individual contracts, run the corresponding scripts in the `migrations` directory.
+For example:

+    ./truffle exec upgrade_exo_token.js --network rinkeby // omit --network flag for local upgrades

+Again, record the *public* upgrades in `migrations/history.txt`.
+This practice will be automated in the future.

 ## Configuration

 Much of the configuration can be done in the `truffle.js` or by passing arguments to ganache-cli in `ganache-cli-x`.

 ## Resources

 [Truffle's Documentation](http://truffleframework.com/docs/)

 ## Security Checklist